-The Administration for Community Living (ACL) advocates across the federal government for older adults, people with disabilities, and families and caregivers; funds services and supports provided by primarily by states and networks of community-based; and invests in training, education, research and innovation.
+ACL advocates across the federal government for older adults, people with disabilities, and families and caregivers; funds services and supports provided primarily by states and networks of community-based programs; and invests in training, education, research, and innovation.
 We manage a variety of programs (authorized by several statutes), providing assistance on health and wellness, protecting rights and preventing abuse, supporting consumer control, strengthening the networks of community-based organizations, funding research, and much more.

 - Connecting People to Services - Several programs help older adults and people with disabilities find supports and services to help them with community living and integration.

 - Consumer Choice and Control - ACL believes that every person has the right to make choices and control the decisions in their lives.
 This right to self-determination includes decisions about where to live, decisions about work, and all the other daily decisions most adults make without a second thought.
 Older adults and people with disabilities are unique individuals, and the help they may need is unique, as well.
 These programs focus on helping ensure that the preferences and the needs of older adults and people with disabilities are at the center of the system of services and supports that enable them to live the lives they want to live.

 - Data Collection Projects - Several programs collect and analyze data to help everyone working on aging and disability issues understand the populations we serve and measure impact and effectiveness of programs.